tschiffbauer/vicuserport/README.md

-## Unleashing 60kHz Digital Audio on the expanded Commodore VIC-20! 🤘
+## 60kHz Digital Audio on the expanded Commodore VIC-20! 🤘

 This is my version of a 60kHz digital sound player from the Commodore PET to my old Commodore VIC-20.